smartpricing/queen/website/guide/introduction.md

 ### 🔄 Transactions
 Atomic operations across queues with exactly-once delivery guarantees.
 Chain push and ack operations together to build reliable workflows that never lose or duplicate messages.

-### 📡 Streaming
-Real-time message streaming.
-Build aggregation pipelines and process messages as they arrive with partitioned streams and filtering capabilities.

 ### ⏱️ Long Polling
 Efficient server-side waiting for messages.
 No busy loops, no wasted resources.
 Messages are delivered instantly when they become available.